ARMmbed/mbed-client-for-google-iot-cloud/README.md

-# Google Cloud Mbed OS SDK port library
+# Google Cloud IoT Device SDK port for Mbed OS

 This library provides the port of the Google Cloud IoT Device SDK for Embedded C for Mbed OS.
 It can be used to connect devices running Mbed OS to the Google IoT Core over MQTT.